 What are Pre-Admission Content Tests (PACT)?

-Pre-Admission Content Tests (PACT) are tests that can be used to obtain admission into an Educator Preparation Program (EPP).
+Texas Pre-Admission Content Tests (PACT) are tests that can be used to obtain admission into a Texas Educator Preparation Program (EPP).
 Taking PACT does not ensure admittance into a program.
 EPPs may have additional admission requirements.
 PACT does not count toward certification.

 Who Can Take PACT?

 With policy updates effective October, 2016, individuals who hold a bachelor's degree or higher from an accredited college or university* or are scheduled to receive a bachelor's degree before being placed in a classroom, are allowed to take a content test for purposes of admission into the following types of EPPs: alternative certification programs, university alternative certification programs or university post baccalaureate programs (without content courses).
 An individual may not be placed in a classroom as a teacher of record under this section until receiving a bachelor's degree.
-Also, candidates may take a PACT if they have never been admitted to a Texas approved EPP or are transferring to a different EPP.
+Also, candidates may take the Texas PACT if they have never been admitted to a Texas approved EPP or are transferring to a different EPP.
 If a candidate is transferring to a different EPP, the candidate's current EPP must complete a Candidate Transfer Form.
-Candidates must contact TEA Educator Certification and Testing at (512) 936-8400, Option 2 for assistance to activate PACT approval.
+For all PACT inquiries, candidates should submit a Texas Education Agency (TEA) Help Desk ticket.

 Who Can't Take PACT?